willfolsom/react-mirror/README.md

 ### et cetera

-Noteworthy to checkout the manifest.json and background scripts.
-Sample background.ts and contentscript.ts are provided.
+Noteworthy to checkout the manifest.json and background and content scripts.
+Plenty of literature out there. 😎